agehring80/Patches/Games/DOS/VirtualPool_ReadMe.md

 # Virtual Pool Setup

 There is a mouse issue in DosBox an VPOOL.
 With DosBox-Staging you can setup a serial mouse.
-In the full version movies causes a crash.
+In the full CD version movies causes a crash in DosBox & DosBoxStaging (at the time of writing this).

 DosBox-X can run the full version and also supports a serial mouse.
 But it runs very laggy on slower machines.

 ## Get the stripped version running smoothly.